josphat-kahihia/alx-low_level_programming/README.md

-This repository contains C code checked with Betty alongside scripts to aid in the learning of the LINUX OS, bash and bashscripting, as well as C itself.
+This Repository contains code for argcount and argument vector demonstration files